Advertising Management: A Comprehensive Guide

 Social media advertising

 Social media advertising presents its ads on various social media platforms (Instagram, Facebook, YouTube, etc.) and is popular due to the number of users and easy implementation into the marketing strategy.
 Social media ads can be targeted, sponsored, and organic (influencers and word of mouth).
+Some social media automation tools even allow you to boost your post directly from their dashboard.

 Search engine advertising